Monument-Software-Inc/qa_technical_interview_challenge/README.md

 ## QA Automation Engineer Coding Test

 ### Test Scenario
-With recent trends of people fleaing Twitter and joining [Mastodon](https://mastodon.social/) there is a need to ensure the sign-up process is smooth and flawless.
+With recent trends of people leaving Twitter and joining [Mastodon](https://mastodon.social/) there is a need to ensure the sign-up process is smooth and flawless.
 The Mastodon community has asked you to write some automation tests to validate that a new user can create an account, validate their email, sign in and publish the message "I'm now a Mastodonian" to the world.

 <img width="943" alt="Screenshot 2023-06-29 at 7 38 19 AM" src="https://github.com/Monument-Software-Inc/qa_technical_interview_challenge/assets/5942829/1f63f4b8-767d-478f-a050-c54c02794f9a">